Sixxgunz/conanexiles_scripts/README.md

-*To change your inactive settings, default is set to 3 days removal for my server one active member saves a clan, otherwise i delete everything u own + ur character and thralls to change it, open with notepad++ or even notepad(ew)  and change all    -3 days   to    -8 days
+*To change your inactive settings, default is set to 3 days removal for my server one active member saves a clan, otherwise i delete everything u own + ur character and thralls to change it, open with notepad++ or even notepad(ew)  and change all    -3 days   to    (any amount of days like so -8 days)